zendframework/zf2-documentation/docs/languages/en/modules/zend.console.controllers.rst

 .. seealso::

     In order for a controller to be invoked, at least one route must point to it.
-To learn about creating console routes, please read this chapter :doc:`zend.console.routes`
+To learn about creating console routes, please read the chapter :doc:`zend.console.routes`

 Handling console requests
 ---------------------------

-Console requests are very similar to http requests.
-In fact, they implement common interface and are created at the same time in the MVC workflow. :doc:`Console routes <zend.console.routes>` match against command line arguments and provide ``defaults`` array, which holds ``controller`` and ``action`` keys.
-These correspond with controller alias in Service Manager, and method name in controller class.
-This is analogic to the way HTTP requests are handled in ZF2.
+Console requests are very similar to HTTP requests.
+In fact, they implement a common interface and are created at the same time in the MVC workflow. :doc:`Console routes <zend.console.routes>` match against command line arguments and provide a ``defaults`` array, which holds the ``controller`` and ``action`` keys.
+These correspond with controller aliases in the ServiceManager, and method names in the controller class.
+This is analogous to the way HTTP requests are handled in ZF2.

 .. seealso::

-    To learn about defining and creating controllers, please read this chapter :doc:`../user-guide/routing-and-controllers`
+    To learn about defining and creating controllers, please read the chapter :doc:`../user-guide/routing-and-controllers`

 In this example we'll use the following simple route: